romannmk/vite-tanstack/README.md

 ### Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or contact me by email.

 ### License